My Reply of December 10, 2016

 OUR HIGHEST DUTY TO GOD

 As an introduction to my response, please remember that the Bible said the greatest test whether you love God with your whole heart, mind and soul -- the command Jesus said was #1 -- was whether you would discern a true prophet from a false prophet even when the prophecies they give come true, and they have signs and wonders, but they try to "seduce you from following the Law" given at Sinai -- the 10 Commandments.
 (Deut.
-13:1-5, partially quoted by Jesus in Matthew 22:37.)
+13:1-5, quoted in paraphrase by Jesus in Mathew 7:23-24, and in Matthew 22:37.)

 YOUR FIRST POINT